Spittal/vue-i18n-extract/README.md

 -d, --dynamic,
 Use if you want to ignore dynamic keys false-positive.
 Use it 2 times to get dynamic keys report',

+-s, --separator,
+Use if you want to override the separator used when parsing locale identifiers.
+Default is `.`
 ```

 Examples